sirbrillig/phpcs-import-detection/README.md

 }
 ```

+**Note:** This sniff is a lightweight syntax checker providing a scan of the current file and it doesn't know what other files might have defined.
+Therefore it will warn you about implicitly imported symbols even if they're in the same namespace.
+It's safe to import something from the same namespace and can even improve readability, but if you'd prefer to scan multiple files, I suggest using static analysis tools like [psalm](https://psalm.dev/) or [phpstan](https://github.com/phpstan/phpstan).

 ## Installation

 To use these rules in a project which is set up using [composer](https://href.li/?https://getcomposer.org/), we recommend using the [phpcodesniffer-composer-installer library](https://href.li/?https://github.com/DealerDirect/phpcodesniffer-composer-installer) which will automatically use all installed standards in the current project with the composer type `phpcodesniffer-standard` when you run phpcs.